-The black car interior just seems to be an auto-attraction for dust and debris.
+The black car interior just seems to be an auto-attraction for dust and debris (pun intended).
 Drops of water, spills of coffee, strands of hair all show up brilliantly against the black interior of a vehicle.

 The Black Car Interior Adventure

-We have placed car seat covers down, but they usually are not the best thing, as when one part gets wet, or dirty the whole blanket has to come off.
-I don’t like how the car blankets make a vehicle look, they truly take away from the look of the vehicle.
+We have placed car seat covers down, but they usually are not the best thing.
+If one part gets wet or messed the whole cover has to come off.
+I don’t like how car blankets make a vehicle look, they truly take away from the look of the vehicle.

 The Truth About Black Car Interiors